-With the exception of Brock's Monument (at Queenston) and Navy Island (upstream from Niagara Falls), the national historic sites administered by Parks Canada in the Niagara Region are located within the community of Niagara-on-the-Lake, at the mouth of the Niagara River (see Map 2).
-Fort George National Historic Site is the primary visitor experience for Parks Canada sites, welcoming, on average, 73,000 visitors each year.
+With the exception of Brock's Monument (at Oueenston) and Navy Island (upstream from Niagara Falls), the national historic sites administered by Parks Canada in the Niagara Region are located within the community of Niagara-on-the-Lake, at the mouth of the Niagara River (see Map 2).
+Fort George National Historic Site is the primary visitor experience for Parks Canada's sites in this area, welcoming, on average, 73,000 visitors each year.
 In 2016, over 60% of visitors to Fort George National Historic Site were international visitors, mostly from the north eastern United States.